The Best Healthy Cat Treats For Training (And Spoiling) Cats & Kittens

 Cats respond VERY well to positive reinforcement, and any attempts to punish them are likely to backfire.

-Therefore providing treats for a job well done is one of the most effective ways to create a bond and ensure she continues doing things that are non-destructive.
+Therefore providing treats for a job well done is one of the most effective ways to create a bond and ensure she continues doing non-destructive things.

 Get Kitty Out of Hiding